 In 2008 he joined the staff of Methodist Central Hall, Westminster as Director of Music, where he plays the famous Hill concert organ.
 He is also Curator Organist of the outstanding historic reconstruction of Richard Bridge’s eighteenth century organ at Christ Church Spitalfields.

 He has contributed many articles to musical journals as well as writing the chapter on French and Belgian organ music for the Cambridge Companion to the Organ.
 His many recordings on the Priory label have often been broadcast on national radio and include the complete works of Eugène Gigout and Camille Saint-Saëns.
 He is the presenter and a performer on the Fugue State Films DVDs “The Genius of Cavaillé-Coll” (which won the BBC Music Magazine Award for Best Documentary in 2014) and “Widor: Master of the Organ Symphony”.
 His recording of 18th century English music at Christ Church Spitalfields garnered five star reviews in both Choir and Organ and Organists’ Review.
 He has played with many professional orchestras, among them the Bournemouth Symphony Orchestra, Southbank Sinfonia, the London Pro Arte Orchestra and the BBC Concert Orchestra.

-Gerard is a professor of organ at the Royal Academy of Music and also teaches at Latymer Upper School, Sevenoaks School and as a tutor for the Royal College of Organists Academy.
+Gerard is a professor of organ at the Royal Academy of Music and also teaches at Sevenoaks School and as a tutor for the Royal College of Organists Academy.
 He has taught for the London Organ Day, Oundle for Organists and the Edinburgh Organ Academy, and is the founding Director of the London Organ Improvisation Course.
-He was the first recipient of the Forsyth-Grant/Hurford Travelling Scholarship awarded by the Royal College of Organists and from 2019-22 he serves as the college’s President.
+He was the first recipient of the Forsyth-Grant/Hurford Travelling Scholarship awarded by the Royal College of Organists and from 2019-22 he served as the college’s President.